robwatsongtr/webserver_cpp/README.md

-# webserver_cpp

-Design of 'Basic but Non-Totally-Trivial Webserver':
+# Basic but Non-Totally-Trivial Webserver

+- **Server class**
-    - Server class for setup and listening
+  Responsible for setup and listening for incoming connections.

-    - Connection class is handling an individual client I/O
+- **Connection class**
+  Handles an individual client’s I/O.

+- **Response class**
-    - Response class parses request, grabs a file,and passes it along to connection class
+  Parses the request, grabs a file, and passes it along to the connection class.

-Single-threaded blocking server currently
+---

+**Current state:**
+Single-threaded, blocking server.